Beaches Near Madrid: Best Coastal Day Trips from the Capital

 1. Madrid Río Park

-You can get your river beach fix without even leaving the city.
+You can get your Madrid river beach fix without even leaving the city.
 Located near the Puente de Segovia, not far from the Cathedral and Royal Palace, Madrid Río Park is the perfect place to spend an afternoon, escaping the hectic city life.

 Popular with both tourists and locals, the park has an urban beach area along the river Manzanares.
 There are wading pools that are perfect for cooling off, green spaces, playgrounds and bike paths with plenty of different options to suit all interests.